felixlu/awesome-stars/topics.md

 ## ai

+- [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
+You can then chat with Adeus using the app, and it will h
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance chatbot framework.
-Support one-click free deployment of your private ChatGPT/Gemini/LLM application.
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance AI Chat framework.
+Support one-click free deployment of your private ChatGPT/Gemini/Local LLM application.
-- [gngpp/ninja](https://github.com/gngpp/ninja) - 🦀 Reverse engineered ChatGPT proxy
+- [gngpp/ninja](https://github.com/gngpp/ninja) - Reverse engineered ChatGPT proxy
 - [facefusion/facefusion](https://github.com/facefusion/facefusion) - Next generation face swapper and enhancer
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
 - [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.